DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Automatic Import

 There exists a Python file in this repository, `_tools/create_entries.py`, which can be used to import content from a [frab](https://github.com/frab/frab/wiki/Manual#introduction) compatible JSON file (e.g. from [pretalx.com](https://pretalx.com/p/about/)) or a CSV table and generate the different talk, speakers and room files automatically.
-It has as only dependency [PyYAML](https://pypi.org/project/PyYAML/):

-1. Copy the file `_tools/create_entries.py` from this repository
+1. Copy the files `_tools/create_entries.py` and `_tools/requirements.txt` from this repository

 2. Create a virtual environment and activate it